Reading Time: 7 minutes

-Software will be able to learn from the driver’s routine in the future so that it can make predictions and submit recommendations based on its experience.
-This could include advice on how to get to work in the morning or a route to the nearest gas station, based on a variety of factors such as driving behavior, sensor input, and the destination.
+Software will be able to learn from the driver’s routine in the future.
+This means that it can make predictions and submit recommendations based on its experience.
+This includes advice on how to get to work in the morning or a route to the nearest gas station.
+Based on a variety of factors such as driving behavior, sensor input, and the destination.

 Developing an Intelligent Car Together

-To achieve this true AI, it is time to turn automobile design, and the normal development process on its head, literally.
 Everything begins with the computer architecture, upon which the whole process rests.
-By the end of the process, a vehicle will be built entirely based on artificial intelligence, an endeavor nearly all of the world’s most well-known car and technology companies have devoted vast resources to pursue.
+This is an endeavor nearly all of the world’s most well-known car and technology companies are devoting vast resources to pursue.

 Cybersecurity Challenges in Artificial Intelligence Linked Autonomous Driving

-AI systems in autonomous vehicles collect, analyze, and transfer data by utilizing machine learning techniques, in order to make decisions otherwise made by humans and like all IT systems, these systems are susceptible to attacks that could compromise their proper operation and that of the vehicle they control.
+AI systems in autonomous vehicles collect, analyze, and transfer data by utilizing machine learning techniques, like all IT systems, these systems are susceptible to attacks.
+This could compromise their proper operation and that of the vehicle they control.

 Autonomous Vehicle Vulnerabilities Due to AI

-A vehicle’s AI systems constantly work in the background, detecting traffic signs, road markings, and vehicles, estimating their speeds, and planning the route ahead.
-Beyond unintentional threats such as malfunctions, these systems are vulnerable to intentional attacks that aim to interfere and disrupt the AI system.
+A vehicle’s AI systems constantly work in the background, detecting traffic signs, road markings, and vehicles.
+It estimates their speeds, and plans the route ahead.
+These systems are vulnerable to intentional attacks that aim to interfere and disrupt the AI system.

 Such attacks include painting the road to confuse navigation or putting stickers on stop signs to prevent their recognition.
-AI systems can be influenced by these alterations, which can cause the autonomous vehicles to misclassify objects and, as a result, behave in an unsafe manner.
+AI systems are influenced by alterations that can cause the autonomous vehicles to misclassify objects.
+As a result cars can behave in an unsafe manner.

 Towards a More Secure AI in Autonomous Vehicles

-In order to improve the AI security in autonomous vehicles there are a number of recommendations, including regular security assessments of AI components.
+In order to improve the AI security in autonomous vehicles there are a number of recommendations.
+These include regular security assessments of AI components.

-- Systematic validation of AI models and data is essential for ensuring that a vehicle behaves correctly in unexpected situations and in the face of malicious attacks.
+- Systematic validation of AI models and data is essential for ensuring that a vehicle behaves correctly.
+Even in unexpected situations and in the face of malicious attacks.

-- A continuous risk assessment process supported by threat intelligence could identify potential risks and potential threats related to the use of AI in autonomous vehicles.
+- A continuous risk assessment process supported by threat intelligence could identify potential risks and potential threats.
 The entire automotive supply chain should be governed by AI security policies and AI security culture.

-- In the automotive industry, cybersecurity should become a central component of digital design from the very beginning when developing and deploying AI functionalities.
+- Cybersecurity should become a central component of digital design from the very beginning when developing and deploying AI functionalities.

 Risks, Regulators, Artificial Intelligence and Driving